-The Distillery District provides a home to artists, galleries and theatres, and acts as an incubator to foster young artists. ~90% of GLA is occupied by Canadian-owned businesses ~139,000 sf dedicated to the arts

-~800,000 annual visitors to the
+~90% of GLA is occupied by Canadian-owned businesses ~139,000 sf dedicated to the arts ~800,000 annual visitors to the Christmas Market

-Christmas Market

-Impact Investing

-To further demonstrate our commitment to creating impact, we have introduced two dedicated impact investing vehicles: Dream Impact Trust (TSX: MPCT.UN) and Dream Impact Fund.
+Impact Investing To further demonstrate our commitment to creating impact, we have introduced two dedicated impact investing vehicles: Dream Impact Trust (TSX: MPCT.UN) and Dream Impact Fund.
 Dream is the asset manager for both offerings, which provide access to exceptional, best-in-class assets.
-Each vehicle is designed to provide meaningful and lasting impact in the communities they serve while generating attractive financial returns.
+Each vehicle is designed to provide meaningful and lasting impact in the communities they serve while generating attractive financial returns. dream 🎽 impact trust Dream Impact Trust (TSX: MPCT.UN) In October 2020, we announced that Dream Hard Asset Alternatives Trust would be renamed Dream Impact Trust, to better align the company's name with its purpose.
+As the first public impact company in Canada, the Trust has openly committed to effecting environmental and social change, through its role as a real estate owner, developer and operator.
+Dream Unlimited has a 26% interest in the Trust.
 We work with exceptional partners, working together to do our best work, and create communities that are financially rewarding and make people's lives better because of the communities we create.
 Those partners include: Cityscape Development Corp., Diamond Corp., FRAM + Slokker, Great Gulf Residential, Kilmer Van Nostrand Co.
 Ltd., Streetcar Developments Inc., Theia Partners, Tricon Capital Group, and Westdale Construction Co.
 Ltd. Throughout the report, when we refer to 'Dream' or 'we' in relation to our communities, we are referring to Dream and our partners.
 Dream Impact Trust and Dream Impact Fund are both managed by Dream Unlimited, share the same Impact Management System and co-own a number of assets.
-Throughout the rest of this report, we will be speaking to the Trust and the Fund as one "Dream."
+Throughout the rest of this report, we will be speaking to the Trust and the Fund as one "Dream." \$136 million of equity 6